rinxster/kubernetes-homework/task_3/README.md

 root@web-7b84565f5d-z44x5:/# cd empty/
 root@web-7b84565f5d-z44x5:/empty# ls
 root@web-7b84565f5d-z44x5:/empty#
 ```
+### Conclusion: as you can see "testfile.txt" file disappeared in "/empty" folder once pod is deleted and recreated

 * Optional.
 Raise an nfs share on a remote machine.
 Create a pv using this share, create a pvc for it, create a deployment.
 Save data to the share, delete the deployment, delete the pv/pvc, check that the data is safe.
   ``` skipped since optional```